 - 2 tsp freeze-dried berry powder (see Note 1)

 - Water to blend

 1Place all ingredients in a high speed blender.

 2Blend adding just enough water to get a thick smoothie consistency.

-3Pour into a glass and top with raw cacao nibs and extra berry powder to serve.
-Enjoy straight away.
+3Pour into a glass and enjoy straight away.

-If you don’t have any berry powder, you could use a handful of frozen berries instead.
+1. Berry powder substitute – If you don’t have freeze-dried berry powder, you could use a handful of frozen berries instead.